 Emirates ID card

 Emirates ID card (also called the National Identity Card) is an identification card, issued by the Emirates Identity Authority (EIA) (EIDA), that all UAE citizens (optional for diplomats) and residents are required to obtain.
-It will be necessary to produce your Emirates ID card to use UAE government services.
+It will be necessary to produce your Emirates ID card to use UAE government services, and sometimes other services.

 Emirates ID card fines for late applications